bookug/bookug.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "Stay Hungry, Stay Foolish"
+description: "Afflictions are sometimes blessings in disguise."
 header-img: "img/green.jpg"
 ---